Average Liver Resection costs are € 9,559, based on Liver Resection prices from 12 clinics.

 Please note that the Liver Resection prices listed on FlyMedi are the average price for Liver Resection procedures.
 Clinics may ask you to provide them with specific information about your medical condition in order to provide you a detailed cost estimate for Liver Resection procedures.
 To receive a personalized Liver Resection quote, please click HERE.

-Liver cancer is usually caused by other medical conditions such as liver cirrhosis, which likewise stems from alcoholic liver disease, fatty liver disease or hepatitis.
-For this reason, doctors advise their patients with abovementioned conditions to make routine liver checkups in order to establish whether they have first symptoms of liver cancer.
-Patients with early-detected liver tumors are best candidates for liver resection and possible liver transplant surgery.
+Generally, liver cancer is thought to be triggered by other medical problems such as liver cirrhosis, fatty liver disease, or hepatitis.
+Therefore, for the patients who are suffering from these illnesses are recommended to get liver checkups regularly so as to monitor if they have any of the first symptoms of liver cancer.
+Early diagnosed patients with liver tumors are the most suited candidates for the operation of liver resection and liver transplant surgery.
 There is also a possibility of secondary liver cancer, usually originating from colorectal cancer.

-• Liver resection without liver transplant – a part of patient's liver is removed.
-It is possible to remove up to 70% of patient's liver.
-Then, part of the liver which was not removed usually grows in size, allowing the body to function just like before liver resection.
+• Liver resection without a liver transplant –In this procedure, a patient's liver is removed partly.
+The removal can get up to 70% of the patient's liver.
+The rest of the liver left in the body grows and leads the patient's body to function as it did before.

-• Liver resection with liver transplant surgery – the whole liver is removed and in its place donated a liver or (if from living donor, usually a family member) part of a liver.
+• Liver resection with liver transplant surgery – For this operation, a patient’s liver is removed completely, and it is replaced with either a liver or a part of a liver donated by mostly family members (if from a living donor).